 The investment activities of certain investors are subject to legal investment laws and regulations, or review or regulation by certain authorities.
 Each potential investor should consult its legal and tax advisers to determine whether and to what extent: (1) the Notes are legal investments for it; (2) the Notes can be used as collateral for various types of borrowing; and (3) other restrictions apply to its purchase or pledge of any Notes.
 Financial institutions should consult their legal advisers or the appropriate regulators to determine the appropriate treatment of the Notes under any applicable risk-based capital or similar rules.
-In addition, potential investors should consult their own tax advisers on how the rules relating to FATCA (as defined herein) may apply to payments they receive under the Notes.
+In addition, potential investors should consult their own tax advisers on how the rules relating to the U.S. Internal Revenue Code of 1986 ("FATCA") may apply to payments they receive under the Notes.

-The requirement to publish a base prospectus under the Prospectus Directive only applies to Notes which are to be admitted to trading on a regulated market for the purposes of the Markets in Financial Instruments Directive (Directive 2004/39/EC) in the European Economic Area and/or offered to the public in the European Economic Area other than in circumstances where an exemption is available under Article 3.2 of the Prospectus Directive (as implemented in the relevant Member State(s)).
+The requirement to publish a base prospectus under the Prospectus Directive only applies to Notes which are to be admitted to trading on a regulated market for the purposes of Directive 2004/39/EC on the markets in financial instruments in the European Economic Area and/or offered to the public in the European Economic Area other than in circumstances where an exemption is available under Article 3.2 of the Prospectus Directive (as implemented in the relevant Member State(s)).
 References in this Base Prospectus to "Exempt Notes" are to Notes issued by FGB for which no base prospectus is required to be published under the Prospectus Directive.
 Exempt Notes do not form part of this Base Prospectus for the purposes of the Prospectus Directive and the U.K. Listing Authority has neither approved nor reviewed information contained in this Base Prospectus in connection with Exempt Notes.

-KINGDOM OF SAUDI ARABIA NOTICE
+NOTICE TO RESIDENTS OF THE KINGDOM OF SAUDI ARABIA